updated on May 23rd, 2019

 We recently visited the island of Krk, Croatia.
-Krk is a really neat little island, and the city of the same name is also worth a visit.
-But, how do you get there?
+Krk Island is a really neat little island, and the city of Krk, Croatia is also worth a visit.
+But, how do you get to Krk?
 We asked this same question and got a lot of conflicting answers, so we are here to break it down for you!
 You’ve got a lot of options, depending on your budget and time constraints.

-The nearest train stations are in Rijeka or Zagreb (both on the mainland) and you’ll have to find an additional means of transport to finish the journey.
+The nearest train stations to Krk Island are in Rijeka or Zagreb (both on the mainland) and you’ll have to find an additional means of transport to finish the journey.
 Rijeka is closer to Krk than Zagreb, but has fewer trains coming into it.

 Drive a Car to Krk

-There’s a bridge connecting the island to the mainland.
+There’s a bridge connecting Krk island to the mainland.
 This seems to be one of the most popular ways for people to get to Krk.
 There’s a small toll- about 30 kuna, which is a few US dollars.
 Plenty of car rental companies such as Sixt and Avis operate in several Croatian towns including nearby Rijeka- a short drive to the island.
 We drove this bridge from Rijeka to the resort we stayed in, and it was simple to navigate.